- August 23

 Table of contents

-Why should you consider using multicloud or hybrid cloud?
+Why should you consider using the multi-cloud or hybrid cloud?

 The benefits of combining on-premises and cloud infrastructure